Research Snapshot

 Lithium remains one of the most important sentiment inputs in the battery and EV chain.

-- Battery-material investors watch lithium because it often leads expectation changes for upstream profitability.
+- Battery-material investors watch lithium because it often leads expectation changes for upstream margin profile.

 - Automakers care because persistent lithium weakness can soften long-term raw-material cost assumptions.